BrunoCantero/devgurus-challenge/README.md

-This project is using Sass, react slick, react-rating,
+This project is using Sass, react slick, material-ui, react-device-detect

 ## Available Scripts